grafana/tanka/docs/docs/jsonnet/injecting-values.md

 systems can be told to output their data in JSON format, this provides a pretty good interface between those.

-For example, your deployment pipeline could acquire secrets from systems such as [Vault](https://www.vaultproject.io/), etc. and write that into `secrets.json`.
+For example, your build tooling like `make` could acquire secrets from systems such as [Vault](https://www.vaultproject.io/), etc. and write that into `secrets.json`.

 ```jsonnet